Authentication and Two-Factor Authentication

 AegisAndroidManual exportOpen source, local only

-Setting up authenticator apps:
+Setting up an authenticator app:

-1. Account settings > Security > Enable 2FA
+1. Account settings > Security > Enable 2FA.

-3. Scan QR code with your app
+3. Scan the QR code with your app.

-4. Enter the 6-digit code to verify
+4. Enter the 6-digit code to verify.

-5. Save backup codes in password manager
+5. Save the backup codes in your password manager.
+Do this now, not later.

 SMS and Phone-Based 2FA